isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/dbengine-version-property-dao.md

 ## <a name="remarks"></a>Bemerkungen

-Der Rückgabewert ist ein String-Wert, der eine Versionsnummer im Format "Größer.Kleiner" ergibt, z.
-B. "3.0".
-Die Versionsnummer des Produkts besteht aus der Versionsnummer (3), einem Punkt und der Versionsnummer (0).
+Der Rückgabewert ist eine Zeichenfolge, die zu einer Versionsnummer im Format "Major.
+Minor" ausgewertet wird.
+For example, "3.0".
+The product version number consists of the version number (3), a period, and the release number (0).